 Our mission is to train new generations of mathematical scientists for positions in education, industry, and government laboratories.
 In support of this mission, the CGU Institute of Mathematical Sciences offers a variety of master’s and doctoral degrees.
-We also maintain a strong applied research component through our internationally recognized Engineering & Industrial Applied Mathematics Clinic, which gives students first-hand experience in solving significant mathematical problems for industry and government clients.
+We also maintain a strong applied research component through our internationally recognized Engineering & Computational Mathematics Clinic, which gives students first-hand experience in solving significant mathematical problems for industry and government clients.

 As part of The Claremont Colleges, we combine the resources of a large university with the personal attention of a small institute.
 Along with the five other mathematics departments within the Claremont Colleges, we are a part of the Claremont Center for the Mathematical Sciences, forming a pure and applied math community with more than 60 faculty members – one of the largest mathematical science communities in California.
 Our PhD thesis topics include fascinating problems in applied and industrial mathematics, supervised by Institute of Mathematical Sciences professors; topics in differential algebra and geometry, supervised by Harvey Mudd College professors; number theory and combinatorics, supervised by leading experts from Claremont McKenna College; and mathematical physiology and biology, supervised by leading Pomona College faculty experts.

 The Institute of Mathematical Sciences is a tight-knit department focusing on training applied mathematicians, and it offers modern courses in data analysis, statistical learning, and cryptography.
 We work hard to foster an environment where your success is our primary objective.